 “Keep this thought handy when you feel a fit of rage coming on—it isn’t manly to be enraged.
 Rather, gentleness and civility are more human and, therefore, manlier.
-A real man doesn’t give way to anger and discontent, and such a person has strength, courage, and endurance—unlike the angry and complaining.
+Unlike the angry and complaining, a real man doesn’t give way to anger and discontent, and such a person has strength, courage, and endurance.
 The nearer a man comes to a calm mind, the closer he is to strength.”

 —MARCUS AURELIUS, MEDITATIONS, 11.18.5b